theusrsilva/Library/README.md

 # Library
-Library system in JAVA OO and mysql
+Library system in JAVA OO, mysql and Swing.
-Lembrar sempre de mudar a porta do localhost dependendo do servidor!
+Lembrar sempre de mudar a porta do localhost dependendo do servidor para 3308!
+Needs to use the port 3308 of the localhost